im-xra-dev/chomp-timeline/docs/code-style.md

 > suffix `Ref` to indicate clearly that this data is passed by reference.
 This should ideally be limited to
 > only being passed to helper functions in the same file.

+> **Mutators**
+>
+> Functions that mutate a parameter from a higher scope should be clearly marked as a mutation function.
+> This can either be done by using a key word such as "Insert", "Initialize" etc, or when this is not appropriate,
+> should contain `_mutateAttribute` as a suffix eg `processPost_mutatesSeenCacheAndSortedList`

 ### Order of data definitions

 Order parameters by importance.
 Parameters should not be mutated, any objects or lists should be annotated